EmiliaWlo/CloutServe/README.md

 # CloutServe
  A learning project.
-Bot for interacting with Instagram.
+Bot for interacting with TikTok.